AhmetEminSaglik/Console-Colorful-Text/README.md

 * <b>  Add Jar file as library: </b>

- Add `ColorfulTextConsole.jar`  to your project as Jar file in `Console-Colorful-text` folder.
+ Add `ConsoleColorfulTextModule.jar`  to your project as Jar file in `Console-Colorful-text` folder.